 Deleting a student or group from the specified path,

-Prerequisites: There exist a group with GroupId grp-001
+Prerequisites: There exist a group with GroupId grp-001 with a student with id 0123Y inside it.

 Test case: rm ~/grp-001/0123Y

-Expected: The student 0123Y
+Expected: The student 0123Y in grp-001 wil be deleted.

-Prerequisites: There exist a group with GroupId grp-001
+Prerequisites: There exist a group with GroupId grp-001.

 Test case: rm ~/grp-001

-Expected: The group with GroupId grp-001
+Expected: The group with GroupId grp-001 wil be deleted.

-Prerequisites: There does not exist a group with GroupId grp-002
+Prerequisites: There does not exist a group with GroupId grp-002.

 Test case: rm ~/grp-002